ThatXliner/pyt2/README.md

 ## Why?

 I've seen [many other projects like this](https://github.com/search?q=python+cookiecutter) but I've never seen any of them follow the pattern I want.
+I highly recommend you <kbd>[Fork This Project](https://github.com/ThatXliner/pyt2/fork)</kbd> for your own needs because many of the defaults (e.g. README structure) are quite opinionated.

 ## :sparkles: Features